craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 A weak healing balm that removes scarring from skin when applied.

 #### Heamox Balm
 A powerful healing balm that, when correctly applied to wounds, heals both the external and internal wounds of the appliee.
-This includes, but is not limited to, Bleeding, Poison, Paralysis, and most Diseases.
+This includes, but is not limited to, Bleeding, Poison, Paralysis, and most Diseases (~*Keoghtom's Ointment*).

 #### Zombaren Balm
 A healing balm that prevents when correctly applied to wounds, fights against the permanent affects of being bitten by a Zombie, including Grave Rot, Pain, Stat Decrease, and Zombification.